 Engineering machinists need to have:

-- knowledge of different metals and machinery
+- knowledge of different metals and materials

 - the ability to read and interpret plans and drawings

-- knowledge of construction methods and materials
+- knowledge of health and safety procedures

 - skills with computer-aided design (CAD) software and computerised numerical control (CNC) machines